 top of page

-If you let your cat roam outdoors, your cat will use their predatory instincts to prey upon a wide range of wildlife species.
+If you let your cat roam outdoors, they will use their predatory instincts to prey on a wide range of wildlife, including, but not limited to:

 • Birds